WebsiteBaker-modules/anynews/README.md

 ![](docs/anynews.png)

 ### Use Anynews from a Droplet
-Anynews v2.8.0 contains an option, which allows you to call the Anynews function from a Droplet inside your WYSIWYG editor or template more easily.
-Anynews parameters can be passed by the Droplet in any order.
-To create your own Anynews Droplet, follow the steps below.
+Since cwsoft-anynews v2.8.0 you can call the Anynews function via a Droplet within the WYSIWYG editor.
+The Droplet accepts the Anynews function parameters in any order.
+To create an Anynews Droplet, follow the steps below.

 1. create a new Droplet called `getNewsItems` via WebsiteBaker Admin-Tools --> Droplets
 2. enter the following code into the Droplet code section